 The Queensland Government and the Advance Queensland Industry Attraction Fund were instrumental in attracting the company to Yatala.
 Oji was the first manufacturer under the government’s new Industry Attraction Program to locate in Queensland and represents another corporate vote of confidence in Queensland.

-A multi-million-dollar Qantas pilot training academy is set to land in Toowoomba.
+A multi-million-dollar Qantas Group Pilot Academy is set to land in Toowoomba.
 As part of the build at Wellcamp Airport, there’ll be another aircraft hangar, a new taxiway, training rooms and student accommodation facilities.
-All that translates to 160 direct jobs, and around 300 indirect jobs in the local construction industry.
+All that translates to the capacity to train up to 250 pilots creating up to 160 direct jobs, and around 300 indirect jobs in the local construction industry.

 Transurban Queensland (TQ) is delivering a $512 million enhancement to the Logan Motorway and Gateway Extension motorways – an extension of its contract to operate and maintain the Logan, Gateway and Gateway Extension motorways.